 There are some situations that trigger or signal that you should start documenting occurrences.
 For example, when the other parent is inconsistent regarding your pre-arranged visitation schedule, keep a calendar and note times and instances.

-If you notice a negative pattern in your children’s behavior or emotions following time spent with the other parent, you might want to write down what the behaviors or emotions were, followed by the dates, and any information you can gather about the child's thoughts or feelings.
+If you notice a negative pattern in your children’s behavior or emotions following time spent with the other parent, you might want to document your observations, followed by the dates, and any information you can gather about the child's thoughts or feelings.
 Similarly, if you are concerned about your child's physical well-being while in the care of the other parent, note your observations with dates and details.

 In the event the other parent is threatening legal action against you, you should immediately begin to document your conversations.